 - Stand and stack quick reads – picture books, graphic novels and magazines – on the lunch tables or around the perimeter of the lunch space.

 - Decorate the lunch area according to the annual summer reading theme (enlist teen advisory board members or other volunteers to take this on).

 - Use a large roll of paper to cover the walls so that lunch goers can create a mural over the course of the summer.

-- Play music in the background of your meal service.
+- Play music in the background.